-This is our original Havasupai hiking adventure.
-Enjoy all of the amenities of our private base camp, then go home and tell your friends how you conquered the Grand Canyon!
-On our guided Havasupai Tours, you will be hiking both in and out of the canyon with assistance of experienced safety-certified guides.
+This incredible hiking trip is the best way to experience the waterfalls of Havasupai.
+Enjoy all of the amenities of our comfortable horse-supported base camp, then go home and tell your friends how you conquered the Grand Canyon!
+On our guided Havasupai Tours, you will be hiking both in and out of the Grand Canyon with assistance of experienced guides.
 Pack horses carry your personal gear, allowing you to hike into Havasu Canyon carrying only what you need for the day.

 Havasupai, known as the “land of the blue-green waters,” is a lush and unexpected oasis deep in the bottom of the Grand Canyon.
-Relax at our base camp and enjoy the streamside ‘beach’ and swimming holes or participate in the daily guided hikes around Havasupai to explore the amazing wonders of the Grand Canyon.
+Relax at our base camp and enjoy the streamside camping and swimming holes or participate in the daily guided hikes to Havasu Falls and the other major waterfalls – Beaver, New Navajo, Rock Falls and Mooney falls – as well as to other amazing wonders of the Grand Canyon.

 Length: 5 days, 4 nights – see the Adventure Tour Calendar